 Choose a veterinarian who is calm, compassionate and willing to explain all the procedures your pet undergoes.
 Try to find a vet with whom both you and your pet feel comfortable.
 Try to have it convenient, choose a clinic with qualified staff and facilities to undertake surgery and perform procedures requiring anesthesia, such as teeth cleaning.
 Because of the general risks inherent to anesthesia, especially for very old, very young or very ill pets, your veterinarian will likely suggest a few exams, including a chest X-ray and lab work of blood and urine, before your pet is anesthetized.
 During the procedure he might need an IV drip; antibiotics may be necessary before and after.

-Dr. Hammer-Landrum may refer you to a specialist, veterinarians who have completed advanced studies in specialties such as internal medicine, surgery, and emergency care, if your pet must undergo a procedure that requires more precise knowledge and experience.
+Dr. Landrum or Dr. Goodman may refer you to a specialist, veterinarians who have completed advanced studies in specialties such as internal medicine, surgery, and emergency care, if your pet must undergo a procedure that requires more precise knowledge and experience.